ITU-DevOps-N/go-minitwit/README.md

 # Go MiniTwit

-Store a file in the root directory called `.minitwit-secrets.env`.
-Make sure this is the exact name and don't push it to any repository
+Store a file with the environment variables in the root directory with the name `.minitwit-secrets.env`.
+Make sure this is the exact name and do not store it under version control.

 Build the entire application stack:
 ```